- Foreign & Commonwealth Office

 Social ethics and traditions

-Korean has very strict drug laws.
-Drugs of a lower classification in the UK are considered Class 1 drugs in Korea.
+South Korea has very strict drug laws.
+Drugs of a lower classification in the UK are considered Class 1 drugs in South Korea.
 Whether for personal use or sale to others, possession of drugs results in a lengthy prison sentence.
-Ministry of Justice website Please see Travel Advice on Local laws and customs.
+Please refer to the Ministry of Justice website.
+Please see Travel Advice on local laws and customs.